johanberntsson/ozmoo/documentation/manual/manual.md

     14 = light blue
     15 = light grey

+When building Ozmoo for the Plus/4, Ozmoo has a list of Plus/4 colours which are approximately equivalent to the 16 colours of the C64.
+Thus, you use the same colour numbers as for the C64 when referring to "native" (non Z-code) colours.

+The 80-column mode of the C128 has a different and rather limited palette.
+Ozmoo tries to use colours which are approximately the same as the C64 colours.

 ## Examples

-Use cyan text on black background with a yellow statusbar (only works for z3!):
+Use cyan text on black background with a yellow statusbar (Please note that specifying the colour of the statusbar only works for z3!):

 ```
 make.rb -dc:2:8 -sc:5 game.z3
 ```

 Change so Z-code color 7 is dark grey instead of magenta and Z-code color 8 is light grey instead of cyan, and use these as default colors:

 ```
 make.rb -rc:7=11,8=15 -dc:7:8 game.z5
 ```

 Setting up the default palette (even though this isn't useful) is equivalent to using: